areomoon/Link-Prediction-with-Pyspark/README.md

 ## How to use the files?
 ### 1.Get preprocessed data
-Execute the `get_data.py` to extract and create multiple similarity score features (**Adamic similarity, Jaccard similarity, Pagerank, Cosine similarity** on tweet text) from the tweet dynamic net dataset.
+Execute the `get_data.py` to extract and create multiple similarity score features (**Adamic similarity, Jaccard similarity, Pagerank, Cosine similarity, W** on tweet text) from the tweet dynamic net dataset.
 The files would be stored in the `tweet_data` file
 `python get_data.py`

 **P.S: For the file `tweet_data/tweet_result_url_2011_tag_n_username.csv` used in the function, please refer to the following link: https://drive.google.com/open?id=1qr3yEBgPtphRmaWnihFkhyYdOlFsMEsg  **